 To maintain the security and secret of your messages every time you switch from one device to another, you can enable two-factor authentication (2FA) by going to Settings >> Privacy and Security >> Two-Step Verification.

-Aside from the password, Telegram will also ask you for your email ID since that will be the only means you could recover your account in case of a misplaced or forgotten password.
+Aside from the password, Telegram will also ask you for your email ID since that will be the only means to recover your account in case of a misplaced or forgotten password.

-You can add a hint if you wish so that you can easily recall your password in case you forget it.
+You can add a hint if you wish to recall your password in case you forget it easily.

 Instant View

-Telegram can be very useful for sharing mini blogs as it comes with an inbuilt reader mode to view links.
+Telegram can be very useful for sharing mini blogs as it has a built-in reader mode to view links.

-However, if you want to write essential articles and share them primarily using Telegram, you can create ‘Instant View’ articles using Telegram bot telegra.ph.
+However, if you want to write and share essential articles primarily using Telegram, you can create ‘Instant View’ articles using the Telegram bot telegram.ph.

 Multi-device Access

-All thanks to its cloud-based synchronization feature, Telegram supports multi-device sessions, which allows you to start a chat on one device and continue it on another device.
+Thanks to its cloud-based synchronization feature, Telegram supports multi-device sessions, allowing you to start a chat on one device and continue it on another.

 Super Groups and Public Channels

-Telegram also includes Supergroups, which can hold up to more than a thousand members along with cool public as well as private channels.
+Telegram also includes Supergroups, which can hold up to more than a thousand members, and cool public and private channels.

-A public channel has its username, and it can be searched and joined by any Telegram user.
-A user can also send mute messages in channels along with the ability to edit its sent messages.
+A public channel has its username and can be searched and joined by any Telegram user.
+A user can also send mute messages in channels and edit the messages it has sent.

 Telegram Bots

 Telegram Bots are primarily Telegram accounts that were created to carry out specific tasks.
-Every bot comes with its separate set of features and commands.
+Every bot comes with a separate set of features and commands.

 Lock Chats & Ability to Hide Last Seen for a Particular Contact

-The ability to hide your ‘last seen’ in Telegram is a very similar feature which can be found on WhatsApp but with a little twist.
+The ability to hide your ‘last seen’ in Telegram is a similar feature found on WhatsApp but with a little twist.

-Telegram lets you hide last seen for a particular contact.
-So, instead of protecting your last seen for your entire contacts, you can hide it from single or multiple contacts.
+Telegram lets you hide the last seen for a particular contact.
+So, instead of protecting your last seen for all of your contacts, you can hide it from single or multiple contacts.

 You can also lock your chats on Telegram with a passcode feature so that no one will be able to read your messages.